1958 Lituya Bay earthquake and megatsunami

 False-color Landsat 8 image of Lituya Bay, 2020.
 The damaged trimline is still imprinted in the forest.
 The lighter green areas along the shore indicate places where forests are younger than older trees (darker areas) that were not affected by the tsunami.

-The 1958 Lituya Bay earthquake occurred on July 9, 1958, at 22:15:58PST with a moment magnitude of 7.8 to 8.3 and a maximum Mercalli intensity of XI (Extreme).
+The 1958 Lituya Bay earthquake occurred on July 9, 1958, at 22:15:58 PST (July 10 at 06:15:58 UTC) with a moment magnitude of 7.8 to 8.3 and a maximum Mercalli intensity of XI (Extreme).
 The strike-slip earthquake took place on the Fairweather Fault and triggered a rockslide of 30 million cubic meters (40 million cubic yards) and about 90 million tons into the narrow inlet of Lituya Bay, Alaska.
 The impact was heard 80 km away, and the sudden displacement of water resulted in a megatsunami that washed out trees to a maximum elevation of 524 m at the entrance of Gilbert Inlet.
 This is the largest and most significant megatsunami in modern times; it forced a re-evaluation of large-wave events and the recognition of impact events, rockfalls, and landslides as causes of very large waves.